cardano-foundation/cardano-academy/books/i-can-aiken/sections/48-Types_folder.md

 ```

 ## Explaining the code:
-This defines a custom type called OrderDatum.
+This defines a custom type called ```OrderDatum```.
 This type holds information related to an order, specifically the chefs involved in preparing the order.
 It has one field:
-chef_hashes: This field is of type List<VerificationKeyHash>, which means it's a list of verification key hashes.
+	- ```chef_hashes```: This field is of type ```List<VerificationKeyHash>```, which means it's a list of verification key hashes.
 An order can be associated with multiple chefs, and this field stores the hashes of their public keys to identify them.

 This code defines a simple data structure to represent an order in terms of the chefs who worked on it.
-This OrderDatum type will be used in validators later.
+This ```OrderDatum``` type will be used in validators later.

 ```rust
 use aiken/crypto.{VerificationKeyHash}